WFU Alums Alex & Pat equip the university with the tools to accept cryptocurrency

 Why Donate Crypto to Wake Forest University Today?

 Each gift of cryptocurrency helps the University provide a world-class educational experience and wide range of opportunity for deserving students and faculty.

 September 8th is Deacs Day of Giving, which is a 24 hour fundraising event in support of Wake Forest.
 If 2,2020 donors contribute, Michael A. DeMayo, Class of 1987 will unlock an additional $150,000 gift.
 You can support Wake Forest for their day of giving here.
-Select a fund and you’ll see the cryptocurrency donation widget.
+Select a fund and you’ll see the cryptocurrency Donation Form.

-Alternatively, you can donate directly through the widget on the right; however, these donations will go to the general fund.
+Alternatively, you can donate directly through the Donation Form on the right; however, these donations will go to the general fund.

 Read: Our definitive guide on why you should donate bitcoin.

 Are you looking to make donations to nonprofit organizations?
 Check out our full list of nonprofit charitable organizations and donate bitcoin to a worthy cause while enjoying tax benefits.

 The Giving Block empowers higher education institutions with the knowledge and technology to expand their fundraising efforts by harnessing the power of cryptocurrency.